McStasMcXtrace/McCode/doc/man/mcgui.md

-% MXGUI(1)
+% MCGUI(1)
-% McXtrace X-ray Ray Tracing Team
+% McStas Neutron Ray-Tracing Team
 % July 2024

 # NAME

-**mxgui** - The McXtrace graphical user interface
+**mcgui** - The McStas graphical user interface

 # SYNOPSIS

-**mxgui** [INSTR]
+**mcgui** [INSTR]

 # DESCRIPTION

-The front-end **mxgui** provides a graphical user interface that interfaces the various parts of the McXtrace package.
-It is started from a shell/command prompt using simply the command mxgui The `mxgui` program may optionally be given the name INSTR of an instrument file.
+The front-end **mcgui** provides a graphical user interface that interfaces the various parts of the McStas package.
+It is started from a shell/command prompt using simply the command mcgui The `mcgui` program may optionally be given the name INSTR of an instrument file.
 When the front-end is started, a main window is opened.
 This window displays the output from compiling and running simulations, and also contains a few menus and buttons.
 The main purpose of the